Weld Quality Standards Matrix

 | ISO 13919-1:2019 | Electron and laser beam weld imperfections for steel, nickel, titanium, and their alloys. | Compare cracks, pores, undercut, shape deviations, and other imperfection classes. |

-| ISO 13919-2:2021 | Electron and laser beam weld imperfections for aluminum, magnesium, and pure copper. | Applies when lightweight or high-conductivity materials move outside steel assumptions. |
+| ISO 13919-2:2021 | Electron and laser beam weld imperfections for aluminum, magnesium, their alloys, and pure copper. | Applies when lightweight or high-conductivity materials move outside steel assumptions. |

 | Visual inspection | Top bead, root condition, spatter, oxidation, undercut, and start/stop marks. | Fast first filter before cutting samples. |